Here are 47 of the greatest French inventions of all time

 19. The first bicycle with pedal power - 1868

-Although the first modes of transport we might identify as a bicycle was created by German Baron Karl von Drais in 1817, it was the French who added pedal power.
+Although the first mode of transport we might identify as a bicycle was created by German Baron Karl von Drais in 1817, the French added pedal power.

 It immediately went into mass production but would ultimately be replaced by modern geared chain bicycles.

 20. The first ramjet engine - 1913

 The world's first patent for Ramjet technology was awarded in 1908 to French inventor Rene Lorin.
 As impressive as this might sound to us today, there were inadequate materials to build and test one at the time.